Dr Claude Warnick, MA, MMath, PhD, College Lecturer in Mathematics.

 I am interested in partial differential equations (PDE), with particular application to problems arising in general relativity.
 PDE are equations that describe how a certain quantity varies from place to place.
 For example, the wave equation describes how the pressure of the air in a room changes as a function of space and time as a sound wave passes through it.
 The study of such equations is central to many areas of modern mathematics and physics.
 The class of PDE that I mostly study arise from the study of general relativity.
 General relativity is Einstein's theory of the gravitational field in which it is postulated that space and time together form a dynamical geometry, which evolves in time according to a PDE whose character is similar to that of the wave equation.
 In particular, solutions exists describing propagating gravitational waves, a fact that was recently given spectacular experimental corroboration by the results of LIGO in September 2015.

 I'm a University Lecturer with a joint appointment between the two departments of the Faculty of Mathematics: the Department for Pure Mathematics and Mathematical Statistics (DPMMS) and the Department of Applied Mathematics and Theoretical Physics (DAMTP).
-In 2017-18 I am lecturing the Part II Integrable Systems course, and the Part III Analysis of Partial Differential Equations course.

 - Official Fellow